Dankler

-Dankler Luis de Jesus Pedreira (born 24 January 1992), commonly known as Dankler, is a Brazilian footballer who plays as a central defender for Shijiazhuang Gongfu.
+Dankler Luis de Jesus Pedreira (born 24 January 1992), commonly known as Dankler, is a Brazilian footballer who plays as a central defender for Retrô.

 Club career

 First spell at Vitória

 Dankler made his league debut against Serrano SC on 9 April 2011.

 Botafogo

 Dankler joined Botafogo in 2012 from Vitória.
 He made his Série A debut for Botafogo on 5 October 2013 against Grêmio Foot-Ball Porto Alegrense playing the full game in a 0–1 home defeat.
 He scored his first goal for the club against Vasco da Gama on 20 October 2013, scoring in the 6th minute.

 Joinville

 On 20 April 2015, Dankler joined Joinville on loan until the end of the 2015 season.
 He made his league debut against Fluminense on 10 May 2015.

 Estoril

 In January 2016, Dankler moved to Portuguese Primeira Liga club Estoril as a free agent, signing for three and a half seasons.
 He made his league debut against Feirense on 15 August 2016.
 Dankler scored his first goal for the club against FC Porto on 28 January 2017, scoring in the 90th+3rd minute.